 When it comes to classic Raleigh restaurants, it’s rare when people do NOT mention the Angus Barn!
 Around for over 55 years, the Angus Barn has become synonymous with family celebrations and special occasions for many families in the Raleigh area.
-However, given it’s location off of Lumley Road in N. Raleigh, I had yet to get the full Angus Barn experience.
-But as anyone in the area knows, if you’re going to visit the Angus Barn, you definitely do not want to miss them during the holidays.
+However, given its location off of Lumley Road in N. Raleigh, I had yet to get the full Angus Barn experience.
+But as anyone in the area knows, if you’re going to visit the Angus Barn, you definitely do not want to miss them during the holidays and for Christmas cheer.
 So off I go to grab dinner and some aged beef at the ever-popular Angus Barn on a Sunday night…

 Located on the south-bound side of Glenwood Avenue at the Lumley Avenue intersection, you can not miss the Angus Barn because of its size!
 A huge sprawling red barn, the Angus Barn is totally lit up for the holidays with white lights.
 If you’re headed to RDU airport, the Angus Barn sits conveniently on the north side of the landing field within easy reach of the terminals.
 As you pull into the parking lot at the Angus Barn, you realize how big the place must be given the number of spaces and how full they are!
 Past the covered patio front of the restaurant, I head on inside to the warmth of their main dining room.

 Up front, the lobby is bustling with people and activity.
 General store to the left, hostess kiosk in front, everything is cheerfully adorned in red, white and green for the holidays!
 The dining rooms are pretty rustic with checked cloth tables and a farmhouse feel.
+The Angus Barn is a very popular spot for business dinners and holiday parties.
 Tonight we’re dining upstairs in the Wild Turkey Lounge.
 As we head upstairs you pass through a lobby area with their centerpiece Christmas tree.
 It’s nearly 30 feet tall and stretches upward to meet the timbered high ceilings here.
 A stunning holiday display along with a display of antique firearms and pistols in back.

 In the Wild Turkey Lounge the space is jammed with diners and drinkers.
 One large bar in the center with leather stuffed seating to the right and left.
 There’s a small dining area primarily consisting of 4-tops in the back and seating is first come, first served.
 It all feels very warm and cozy, this lounge seems to be very popular with the old guard Raleigh crowd and locals.
 We grab a couple of seats at the bar to keep things simple tonight, the lounge is already 95% full by 6pm!
 I order up a glass of wine to get my meal started, the Angus Barn is known for its extensive wine list and has one of the best wine cellars in the country.